-A Under the ACA, an employer sponsored group health plan cannot deny you coverage due to a preexisting condition.
-A group health plan generally cannot limit or deny benefits relating to a health condition that was present before you enrolled.
+A Under the ACA, a group health plan cannot deny coverage to an individual due to a preexisting condition.
+A plan generally cannot limit or deny benefits relating to a health condition that was present before your enrollment date in the plan.